-One of the earliest choices for expats seeking to escape in tropical climates, Costa Rica benefits from warm weather all year, and it regularly scores near the top of the World Happiness Index.
-This country is the perfect destination for people looking to get away from the frantic pace of life that is so common in the Western world.
+One of the earliest choices for expats seeking to escape in tropical climates, Costa Rica benefits from warm weather all year.
+It regularly scores near the top of the World Happiness Index.
+This country is perfect for people looking to slow down.
+Lots of expats come here to escape the frantic pace of life in the Western world.

 Costa Rica has two distinct climates: the dry season (December to mid-April) and the rainy season (rest of the year).
 Don’t alarm yourself though.
 The rain is usually just an intense burst for an hour a day, and it’s fairly reliable rolling in around midday.